 Adjust boiling water to a medium boil and pour half of the gnocchi in.
 Wait until they begin to float to the top, then let cook for a minute or two.
 Remove with a slotted spoon and lay on a cutting board (or plate).
 Place cutting board in refrigerator, and cook the other half of the gnocchi the same way.

 To make the sauce: Cook the butter over medium-high heat in a saute pan.

 Add the sage leaves to the melted butter and cook until butter begins to turn brown; remove from heat immediately.

 Plate the gnocchi and pour sage brown butter sauce on top.
 Serve while warm.

 This recipe turned out so good that I already have them planned for our family holiday dinner.
 Since we’ve been talking about my work party, though, I’ll share a little peek at what we had there: local fish topped with an olive/tomato topping, gluten- and dairy-free fettuccine alfredo and a salad of mixed greens and roasted beets, both from the Leake’s garden.
 Soooo yummy!
 We topped it off with some vegan snickerdoodle and magic bars, which I totally need the recipe for.

 Please let me know if you try your hand at gluten-free gnocchi or if you have questions along the way.
+Oh, and here’s one more recipe for you – Paleo Pumpkin Gnocchi!
 Thanks for stopping by! 🙂